 - Travel Tip: Always pack layers when you travel to the Seattle area.
 Even in the summer, some days or evenings might be cool so a light jacket is never wrong to bring along.
 In other seasons, weather can vary day by day or even within the span of a single day and a rain jacket is a valuable item to pack, though despite its reputation, Seattle actually sees less rainfall annually than other cities like Boston or New York.

 Things to Do

 Seattle is known for its major attractions like Seattle Center and Pike Place Market, but it’s also an amazing destination for hiking, kayaking, and other outdoor adventures.

 - Seattle Center: Seattle Center is home to many attractions all in one spot.
 It’s popular with residents and visitors alike.
 The Space Needle is within its bounds and offers great views of the city.
 Festivals and events are common throughout the year and include cultural festivals, Northwest Folklife, Winterfest and more.
 And there are plenty of individual attractions here too, from the Pacific Science Center and MoPop, to Chihuly Garden and Glass, to KeyArena, to the International Fountain.

 - Pike Place Market: Pike Place Market is an iconic farmers market and the oldest continuously running one in the country.
 You can buy fresh produce, meats and flowers, but you’ll also find restaurants and eateries galore, as well as shops to explore.
 Don’t miss the famous Pike Place Fish Market where you’ll see the workers throwing fish, but make sure to wander beyond that as you'll find everything from unique spices to rock shops and artist-made goods within.

 What to Eat and Drink

 Seattle is also known for its microbrewery scene.
-The Ballard neighborhood has a number of microbreweries, and you’ll find larger Pyramid and Elysian in SoDo and Capitol Hill respectively.
+The Ballard neighborhood has a number of microbreweries, and you’ll find larger Pyramid Brewing and Elysian Brewing in SoDo and Capitol Hill respectively.
 If you’re not a fan of beer, there is lots of local wine to try due to both Eastern Washington, but also Woodinville Wine Country right outside of Seattle.

 Where to Stay